blurrycontour/zuul-gerrit/doc/source/zuul.rst

   The value to be subtracted or divided against the previous window value to determine the new window after unsuccessful change merges.
   Default: ``2``.

+**window-disable-at**
+  If a window falls below this value the pipeline will enter into a disabled state.
+When disabled the pipeline will stop reporting to either the success, failure or merge-failure reporters.
+Instead the pipeline will send all results to the ``disabled`` reporters.
+This can be used to disable flooding reporters with votes if something breaks.
+This should at least be as big as the ``window-floor`` or else is effectively not used.
+The disabled state is reset when a HUP signal (reload) is received.
+  Default: ``0``.

 Some example pipeline configurations are included in the sample layout file.
 The first is called a *check* pipeline::